tetrascience/ts-logger/README.md

 # ts-logger

 ts-logger module integrates Graylog, file logger and console log together.
 Based on the chosen transport, the logger will be sending logs to different destinations.
+You can read more about the [transports](#transports) and [features](#features) in the following sections.

 ## Installation
 ```